The Clark University Writing Center has a Director and a staff of graduate Writing Consultants who are described below.

 Director of the Writing Program and Writing Center

-This is Jennifer's twelfth year at Clark University and her sixth year as Director of the Writing Program and Writing Center.
+This is Jennifer's thirteenth year at Clark University and her seventh year as Director of the Writing Program and Writing Center.
 During her time at Clark, Jennifer has taught a variety of courses, including Expository Writing, Introduction to Literature, Writing: The Beats (a course that studies texts from Beat Generation writers), and she has taught Continuing Education courses in both literature and film.

 Jennifer comes to this position with a lengthy history in the Worcester area.
 She graduated from Worcester Polytechnic Institute with a degree in Humanities; after working as a technical writer in the area, Jennifer decided to pursue a graduate degree in English from Clark University.
 Since earning her degree, Jennifer has been teaching composition and literature courses at several Worcester area colleges.